Skip to content

 The Best Peat-Free Compost for Houseplants in the UK

 The 2024 peat ban changed the UK compost market.
-Five peat-free options ranked by what each is best for — from heirloom invest mixes to honest supermarket defaults.
+Six peat-free options ranked by what each is best for — from heirloom invest mixes to honest supermarket defaults.

 The Best Pruning Shears for Houseplants